alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 * [have similar compounds or effects to class A, B and C illegal drugs](#export-drugs-which-could-be-misused), for example, opioids, stimulants or psycoactive substances
 * [could be used in lethal injections](#export-barbituates-which-could-be-used-for-lethal-injections) - these are called barbiturates

-There are separate rules if you’re exporting [any type of controlled drug to the Channel Islands](exporting-controlled-drugs to-the-channel-islands) or [propafol to the US](##export-propofol-to-the-US).
+There are extra rules if you’re exporting [any type of controlled drug to the Channel Islands](exporting-controlled-drugs to-the-channel-islands) or [propafol to the US](##export-propofol-to-the-US).

 $CTA